-Basic marine insurance will protect you in the event of a loss or damage.
-This insurance is for non-commercial vessels such as yachts, sailboats, private fishing boats, cruise boats, and related leisure boats.
-Other small boats such as canoes and kayaks are not covered by marine insurance but can be covered by your extended home insurance.
+Basic marine insurance will protect you in the event of loss or damage.
+This insurance covers non-commercial vessels such as yachts, sailboats, private fishing boats, cruise boats, and related leisure boats.
+Other small ships, such as canoes and kayaks, are not covered by marine insurance but can be covered by your extended home insurance.

 What Does Marine Insurance Cover?

-- Collision: this will cover the repairs or replacement of your boat in the event of a collision if you’re at fault.
+- Collision: this will cover the repairs or replacement of your boat in the event of a crash if you’re at fault.

 - Comprehensive: this will cover you if your boat is stolen, damaged, or vandalized.

-- Property Damage & Liability: coverage for damaged caused by you to another boat, property, or structure.
+- Property Damage & Liability: coverage for damage caused by you to another boat, property, or structure.

 Can I Get Additional Coverage?

-You may want to add coverage to your policy, which could include:
+You may want to add coverage to your policy, which could include the following:

-- Pollution Liability: pollution liability will protect you in the case of an oil, chemical, or other waste spill from your vessel.
+- Pollution Liability: pollution liability will protect you if an oil, chemical, or other waste spills from your vessel.

-- Extra Expenses: if your boat is damaged because of a loss covered by this policy, you will be reimbursed for reasonable out of pocket lodging and transportation expenses you incur as a result of the loss of use of your boat.
+- Extra Expenses: if your boat is damaged because of a loss covered by this policy, you will be reimbursed for reasonable out-of-pocket lodging and transportation expenses you incur due to the loss of use of your boat.

 - Wreck Removal: this covers the costs that result from the attempted or actual raising, removal, or destruction of the wreck of your boat.